Sabnock-k/MalImage/README.md

  ![alt text](image-7.png)

  the cutedog application is the malware when you open it will work as a regular picture but it will run the script

+# Contributing
+ Please feel free to fork the repository, make your changes, and submit a pull request.